CO6051 - Sustainable Built Environments (2025/26)

 Balance of independent study and scheduled teaching activity

-A blended/ technology enhanced learning approach will be employed in the delivery of this module.
-Students will engage in discussions on topical areas concerning sustainability in the built environment.
-The contact sessions will encourage students to discuss ideas and consider a variety of case studies from around the globe.
-The online content will provide students with a formal, structured framework within which to approach their research.
-Tasks will be performed through group and independent study, to develop critical thinking skills of analysis, evaluation, and synthesis.
+A blended and technology-enhanced learning approach will be employed in the delivery of this module.
+Students will engage in discussions on topical areas concerning Sustainability in the Built Environment.
+Contact sessions will encourage students to discuss ideas and consider a variety of case studies from around the globe.
+Online content will provide students with a formal, structured framework within which to approach their research.
+Tasks will be performed through group and independent study to develop critical thinking skills of analysis, evaluation, and synthesis.
 Where appropriate, activities will be captured and made available to allow asynchronous access.

-Case studies will be diverse in project type and seminars and workshops will include taking the projects on a journey around the globe to use material that explores and develops the student’s critical awareness of how different factors, such as availability of natural resources, social capital, globalisation and micro/macroeconomics influence approaches to embracing, postponing or ignoring the need for a sustainable built environment.
+Case studies will be diverse in project type and seminars and workshops will include taking the projects on a journey around the globe to use material that explores and develops student’s critical awareness of how different factors, such as availability of natural resources, social capital, globalisation, and micro/macroeconomics influence approaches to embracing, postponing, or ignoring the need for a Sustainable Built Environment.

-Throughout the module student output’s will be reviewed, and formative feedback will be given to ensure clarity and comprehension.
+Throughout the module, student outputs will be reviewed and formative feedback given to ensure clarity and comprehension.

-You will reflect on your learning which will contribute towards your online Professional Development Journal (PDJ).
+Students will reflect on their learning, which will contribute towards their online Professional Development Journals (PDJ).

 Learning outcomes